TheIoTLearningInitiative/CodeLabs/Gods/BulucChabtan/documentation/BulucChabtan.md

 > __Codename__ Ppentac-ob ..
 Esclavos

-> You earn 30 Minutes Phone Call for a Resume Review
+> You earn 1 hour phone call for:
+> > - a resume review
+> > - discuss any topic you want
 >
 > and One Hour Remote Workshop for you and your school
 > > Linux Kernel Development Process